makicamel/circuit_switch/README.md

 ```

 `run` calls received proc, and when conditions are met, closes it's circuit.
 To switch circuit opening and closing, some conditions can be set.
-By default, the circuit is closed when reached the specified count.
-The default count is 10.
+By default, the circuit is always opened.
+You can also set `limit_count` to close circuit when reached the specified count.
+Default limit_count is 10.
 To change this default value, modify `circuit_switches.run_limit_count` default value in the migration file.
 `run` receives optional arguments.

 - `if`: [Boolean, Proc] Call proc when `if` is truthy (default: true)
 - `close_if`: [Boolean, Proc] Call proc when `close_if` is falsy (default: false)
-- `close_if_reach_limit`: [Boolean] Stop calling proc when run count reaches limit (default: true)
+- `close_if_reach_limit`: [Boolean] Stop calling proc when run count reaches limit (default: false)
 - `limit_count`: [Integer] Limit count.
 Use `run_limit_count` default value if it's nil (default: nil)
   Can't be set 0 when `close_if_reach_limit` is true